connoraking/Boston-Airbnb-Listings/README.md

 ### Analysis

-Using the [Shiny app](https://connoraking.shinyapps.io/boston_listings_app/) was hosted on shinyapps.io, there I have made a few key observations.
+Using the [Shiny app](https://connoraking.shinyapps.io/boston_listings_app/) that was hosted on shinyapps.io, I have made a few key observations:

 - The most expensive listings are among the intersections of the subway lines
 - Hotel room listings are almost entirely consisted within Downtown.